Financial-Times/origami-build-tools/README.md

     - buildCss: `String` Name of the built CSS bundle.
 (Default: 'main.css')
     - buildDir: `String` Path to directory where the built file will be created.
 (Default: './build/')

+    _(Sourcemaps aren't generated as this feature is incompatible with csso.
+We will revisit this when [gulp-ruby-sass](https://github.com/sindresorhus/gulp-ruby-sass) 1.0 is released)_

 ### test

 Tests [silent compilation](http://origami.ft.com/docs/syntax/scss/#silent-styles).
 If your SASS contains a `$<module-name>-is-silent` variable, then runs: